 Bob Asher was quoted on August 26, 2011 in the Litigation News article “Supreme Court Maintains Status Quo for Patent Invalidity Standard.”
 Asher said, in part, that a creative and aggressive litigator could look to the Breyer concurrence and “attempt to separate out the factual matters from the legal matters.”
 According to established patent law jurisprudence, Asher pointed out, “if one wants to get a lower standard of proof in a challenge to a patent, one should seek reexamination, or at least consider reexamination as a strategic alternative.”

 Lisa Tittemore spoke at a Women @ Thompson Reuters program held at the Microsoft NERD Center in Cambridge on August 11, 2011.
 Women @ Thomson Reuters strives to develop the talents and champion the contributions of females in the corporate world.
 It strives to promote women as equal partners in success, achievement, and profitability.

-At the Rhode Island Bar Association’s annual meeting on June 16, 2011 Alex Smolenski reviewed key recent developments in patent law, and Tom Tuytschaevers discussed patent ethics for non-patent attorneys, and ways to accelerate a patent application.
+At the Rhode Island Bar Association’s annual meeting on June 16, 2011 Alex Smolenski reviewed key recent developments in patent law.

 In the June 9, 2011 issue of ZDNet, in an article entitled “Software Patent Blockbuster: Microsoft Loses to i4i,” Tom Carey was quoted, “Microsoft has demonstrated arrogance throughout this affair.
 First by ignoring the patent, then by trying to overturn a legal standard that it found inconvenient.
 Had Microsoft succeeded it would have greatly weakened the patent system in the United States, a result that would have been cheered in some circles and denounced in others.
 But it lost, and must now pay for its decision to ignore the intellectual property rights of a competitor.”